Dickason believed children 'better off dead'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Lauren Dickason killed her three children “out of love” after deciding to take her own life and not wanting to leave the little girls “to live without a mum”, her lawyer has told a jury at her murder trial.
+Lauren Dickason killed her three children “out of love” at their Timaru home after deciding to take her own life and not wanting to leave the little girls “to live without a mum”, her lawyer has told a jury at her murder trial.

 “Lauren was in such a dark place, so removed from reality so suicidal, disordered... that when she decided to kill herself she thought that she had to take the girls with her,” defence lawyer Anne Toohey told the jury this morning.